friday1013/civic-ai-canon/README.md

+# civic-ai-canon
-The Canonoical Civic AI Canon Repo
+The canonical archive for Civic AI attestation, protocols, glyphs, and narrative integrity.